xrdocs/design/_blogs/2019-04-01-converged-sdn-transport-hld-2_0_convert.md

 ## Non-Inline Aggregation Fabric
 The non-inline PE topology, shown in Figure XX, moves the services edge PE device from the forwarding path between the access/aggregation networks and the core.
 There are several factors which can drive providers to this design vs. one with an in-line PE, some of which are outlined in the table below.
-The control-plane configuration of the Metro Fabric does not change, all existing ABR configuration remains the same, but the device no longer acts as a high-scale PE.
+The control-plane configuration of the Converged SDN Transport does not change, all existing ABR configuration remains the same, but the device no longer acts as a high-scale PE.

 ![](http://xrdocs.io/design/images/cmf-hld/non-inline-design.png)

 ## L3 IP Multicast and mVPN
 IP multicast continues to be an optimization method for delivering content traffic to many endpoints, especially traditional broadcast video.
 Unicast content dominates the traffic patterns of most networks today, but multicast carries critical high value services, so proper design and implementation is required.
-In Metro Fabric 2.0 we introduce multicast edge and core validation for native IPv4/IPv6 multicast using PIM, global multicast using in-band mLDP (profile 7), and mVPN using mLDP with in-band signaling (profile 6).
+In Converged SDN Transport 2.0 we introduce multicast edge and core validation for native IPv4/IPv6 multicast using PIM, global multicast using in-band mLDP (profile 7), and mVPN using mLDP with in-band signaling (profile 6).
 L3 IP multicast is only supported within a single domain instance, and is not an inter-domain solution.
 In the case of the metro fabric design multicast has been tested with the source and receivers on both access and ABR PE devices.

 ### LDP Unicast FEC Filtering for SR Unicast with mLDP Multicast
 The metro fabric design utilized Segment Routing with the MPLS dataplane for all unicast traffic.
-The first phase of multicast support in Metro Fabric 2.0 will use mLDP for use with existing mLDP based networks and new networks wishing to utilize label switcched multicast across the core.
+The first phase of multicast support in Converged SDN Transport 2.0 will use mLDP for use with existing mLDP based networks and new networks wishing to utilize label switcched multicast across the core.
 LDP is enabled on an interface for both unicast and multicast by default.
 Since SR is being used for unicast, one must filtering out all LDP unicast FECs to ensure they are not distributed across the network.
 SR is used for all unicast traffic in the presence of an LDP FEC for the same prefix, but filtering them reduces control-plane activity, may aid in re-convergence, and simplifies troubleshooting.
 The following should be applied to all interfaces which have mLDP enabled.

 ipv4 access-list no-unicast-ldp
 10 deny ipv4 any any